O2 | Consumer Fair Usage Policy | Terms and Conditions

 What to avoid: Making nuisance phone calls, unlawful file sharing, and sharing, downloading or viewing inappropriate or illegal content are examples of use that would fall outside this Fair Usage Policy.

 You may only use our services in our Europe Zone (excluding the UK) for periodic travel, like holidays or short breaks.
-Your data usage may be limited in our Europe Zone (excluding the UK) at a lower level than you data allowance in the UK if you’re a Pay As You Go customer and, if you’re a Pay Monthly customer and your monthly tariff includes a data allowance of more than 25GB, your data will be limited at 25GB in our Europe Zone.
-Once you go over this limit you’ll be charged.
-For these limits and charges please see www.o2.co.uk/help/pay-as-you-go/roaming-in-europe if you are a Pay As You Go customer and https://www.o2.co.uk/help/pay-monthly/roaming-in-europe if you are a Pay Monthly customer.
+Your data usage may be limited in our Europe Zone (excluding the UK) at a lower level than your data allowance in the UK if you’re a Pay As You Go customer and, if you’re a Pay Monthly customer and your monthly tariff includes a data allowance of more than 25GB, your data will be limited at 25GB in our Europe Zone.
+Once you go over these limits you’ll be charged.
+For more information on these limits and charges please see www.o2.co.uk/help/pay-as-you-go/roaming-in-europe if you are a Pay As You Go customer and https://www.o2.co.uk/help/pay-monthly/roaming-in-europe if you are a Pay Monthly customer.
 For Pay Monthly customers these charges will apply if you use up your 25GB limit in our Europe Zone until: (i) you use up all of your monthly data allowance; (ii) you return to the UK; or (iii) you reach your next bill cycle, whichever is the earliest.

 Remember that the examples above aren’t an exhaustive list of how you could be breaching our Consumer Fair Usage Policy.
 Other activities which we reasonably believe to be outside of legitimate consumer use may also be subject to the terms in this Fair Usage Policy.

 What happens if your usage falls outside this Fair Usage policy?